openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 Information about bounds gives opportunity for the inference plugin to apply additional optimizations.
-Using dynamic shapes assumes the plugins apply more loose optimization technique during model compilation It may require more resources for model compilation and inference.
+Using dynamic shapes assumes the plugins apply more loose optimization technique during model compilation It may require more time/memory for model compilation and inference.
 So providing any additional information like bounds can be beneficial.
 For the same reason it is not recommended to leave dimensions as undefined without the real need.

-When specifying bounds, the lower bound is not so important as upper bound, because knowing of upper bound allows plugins to more precisely allocate memory for intermediate tensors for inference and use lesser number of tuned kernels for different sizes.
+When specifying bounds, the lower bound is not so important as upper bound, because knowing of upper bound allows inference devices to more precisely allocate memory for intermediate tensors for inference and use lesser number of tuned kernels for different sizes.
-Precisely speaking benefits of specifying lower or upper bound is HW plugin dependent.
+Precisely speaking benefits of specifying lower or upper bound is device dependent.
 Depending on the plugin specifying upper bounds can be required.
 <TODO: reference to plugin limitations table>.
 If users known lower and upper bounds for dimension it is recommended to specify them even when plugin can execute model without the bounds.